 Gaining hard skills through “trial by fire”

-The first reason John selected UNC Kenan-Flagler was the hard skills he knew he would acquire there.
+The first reason Nelson selected UNC Kenan-Flagler was the hard skills he knew he would acquire there.

 The School offers a large real estate program with numerous electives, plus a real estate-specific capstone – difficult to find at other MBA programs.